 There are a variety of benefits to using Epilog Laser systems for engraving industrial marks.

-First, a fiber or Galvo system can laser etch nearly any bare or coated metal including stainless steel, machine-tool steel, brass, copper, nickel, silicon, titanium, aluminum, carbon fiber, and much more.
+First, a fiber or Galvo system can laser etch nearly any bare or coated metal including stainless steel, machine-tool steel, brass, copper, nickel, silicon, titanium, aluminum, and much more.
 Regardless of what type of metal an industry is using to make specific parts, a fiber or Galvo system can certainly mark it.

 Secondly, whether you are engraving one piece at a time or a table full of components, laser engraving has it covered.
 Depending on the piece size and table size, laser engraving allows for hundreds of pieces to be engraved at one time.
 This is especially important when making ID cards or engraving barcodes on specific parts that need to be done quickly.

 Lastly, large parts may be cumbersome and difficult to engrave, however, some machines such as the Fusion M2 40 fiber laser engraver from Epilog Laser, can engrave even the largest parts and tools up to 40” x 28” x 12.25”.